Nenry/n_part2_challenge/README.md

 npm start
 ```

 Now browse to the app at `http://localhost:8000`.
+Please close browser for every change and use incognito mode.
+It is found that the old page persists.

 ### Notes